samhh/bukubrow-host/README.md

 ## Contributing

-The host is written in Rust stable (1.34.1 at time of writing).
+The host is written in Rust stable.
 The messages it expects to receive from the WebExtension follow a faux HTTP format; for instance, to get all the bookmarks, you pass it a JSON object of the following format: `{ "method": "GET" }`.